rustinphares/pdf2htmlEXwiki/Limitations.md

  - No need to mention IE...

 ### Text with clipping path
 In PDF, a path may be used to limit the visible region.
-Currently only rectanglar clipping regions are supported by pdf2htmlEX, for other paths, the bounding box will be used.
+Currently only rectangular clipping regions are supported by pdf2htmlEX, for other paths, the bounding box will be used.
  - The CSS property `clip-path` may be useful

 ### Text behind images